Tax Freedom Day Clock Web Widget

 Note that all of our Tax Freedom Day Clocks convert that number of days to an exact date and time and counts down to that time.
 This allows us to count down not only to the day of Tax Freedom, but to the second, so you can watch the clock, as it ticks down to or up from Tax Freedom Day.

-Each year, the Tax Freedom Day Clocks will all be adjusted, as soon as the Tax Foundation announces the new date.
-That usually occurs some time near the first of April.
-This page will also be updated to reflect the new date, when it is announced.
+Each year, all of our Tax Freedom Day Clocks are adjusted, as soon as the Tax Foundation announces the new date.
+That usually occurs some time near the end of March or the first of April.
+The text on this page will also be updated to reflect the new date, when it is announced.
 However, any such change in the date is usually nominal, as only five times since 1970 has the year to year change been more than four days and 26 times the year to year change was two days or less (see chart for 1967 to 2009 or download spreadsheet for 1900 to 2010, from the Tax Foundation).

 In actuality, Tax Freedom Day is different for each state, depending upon the various tax rates that may be in effect in each state, for that tax year.
 In that case, the formula changes slightly, using only federal, state and local taxes for each state and only the total income for each state.

-Individual state Tax Freedom Days for 2010 ranged from March 26, in low-tax Alaska and Louisianna, to April 27, in high-tax Connecticut.
+Individual state Tax Freedom Days for 2012 range from March 31, in low-tax Tennessee, to May 5, in high-tax Connecticut.
+That means that residents of Connecticut work more than a third of the year, just to pay taxes.
 To learn when Tax Freedom Day falls in your state, visit the Tax Foundation web site.

-The important thing to remember is that in all but eight states, at least a quarter of your days at work each year, go to pay your taxes.
-Only Alaska, Louisiana, Mississippi, New Hampshire, New Mexico, South Dakota, Tennessee, and West Virginia come in under a quarter and only by six days, at best.
-In the worst states, that number rises to just under a third of your work year.
-Converting that to hours, in an eight hour work day, we all work at least the first two hours just to pay the government.
-The people in Connecticut work the first two hours and 34 minutes to pay the government.
+The important thing to remember is that in all but four states, at least a quarter of your days at work each year, go to pay your taxes.
+Only Tennessee, Mississippi, Louisiana, and South Carolina come in under a quarter and only by two days, at best.
+In the most of the worst states, that number rises to just under a third of your work year.
+But Connecticut workers actually work for more than a third of the year, just to pay their taxes.
+Converting that to hours, in an eight hour work day, the average American works at least the first two hours just to pay the government.
+The people in Connecticut work the first two hours and 44 minutes to pay the government.

 Modern politicians call that work that you do for them, without getting paid, "patriotic."
 However, Abraham Lincoln had a much better term for it.
 He called it by its proper name - "slavery."